apache/polaris/regtests/README.md

 docker compose up --build --exit-code-from regtest
 ```

-This is the flow used in CI and should be done locally before pushing to github to ensure that no environmental
+This is the flow used in CI and should be done locally before pushing to GitHub to ensure that no environmental
 factors contribute to the outcome of the tests.

 ## Run all tests